status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 !!! tip
     You can use a different secret for each connection by specifying `jwt-secret` or `jwt-secret-file` as a query parameter in the anchor section of the URL (e.g. `http://127.0.0.1:8551/#jwt-secret=0x12345...` or `http://127.0.0.1:8551/#jwt-secret-file=/tmp/jwtsecret`).
-    If you use a [TOML config file](./options.md#configuration-files), you can also use the following more natural syntax:
+    If you use a [TOML config file](./options.md#configuration-files), you can also use the following, more natural, syntax:

     ```toml
     data-dir = "my-data-dir"